Visiting Las Vegas? Get ready to plan the best trip of your life.

 Rage at Dawn at LAVO Brunch

 Only in Las Vegas would a nightclub and brunch come together in one wild event.
-LAVO Brunch at the Grand Canal Shoppes is a high-energy dance fest with waffles and mimosas to match.
+LAVO Brunch in the Palazzo lobby is a high-energy dance fest with waffles and mimosas to match.
 It’s the perfect indulgence for anyone looking to party during the daytime, but wanting to stay out of the sun.

 Get a Haircut, Then a Cocktail at The Barbershop